elahe-dastan/data-scientist-interview/README.md

 I had to do a **code challenge** for digikala too which is in a separate repository, check [here](https://github.com/elahe-dastan/digikala-datascientist-interview)

 ## Screening
+You are training a linear regression model on a representative sample in order to predict house prices.
+Performance tests suggest that the model has an issue of high estimator bias in combination with low estimator variance.
+What action below is likely to solve the high bias issue?
+• A: Collect more labeled data.
+• B: Add higher-order polynomial terms.
+• C: Increase the weights on regularization terms.
+• D: Use a subsample of the data.

+**My answer is B**